peterduronelly/mlops-in-gcp-dockerized/run-using-docker/README.md

 `Artifact Registry` is the repository for various artifacts *and* containers (replacing Container Registry).
 The best way to place your container is to build it using `Cloud Build`.

-`gcloud builds submit --tag gcr.io/${GOOGLE_CLOUD_PROJECT}/quickstart-image .`
+`gcloud builds submit --tag gcr.io/${GOOGLE_CLOUD_PROJECT}/forecast-image .`

 Make sure you include the last dot at the end of the command!

+Artifact Registry stores all your builds, so if you are rebuilding your image the previous versions will all be available (in case you mess up something in the new version.)

 ### Build and run your container locally

-If, however, you are kust setting up a transitory container, you can so by running `docker image build -t forecast:0.1 .`
+If, however, you are just setting up a transitory container, you can do so by running `docker image build -t forecast:0.1 .`

 '*forecast:01*' is the name of the container image, and watch for the dot at the end of the command again.